EnduranceCode/java-playground/README.md

 ## Repository Structure

-There's a folder in the root of this repository for each tutorial.
-Each of those folders contains the projects (one folder for each one) developed following the included tutorials and its content can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of choice.
+There's a folder in the root of this repository for each tutorial that was followed.
+Each of those folders contains the project's code (one folder for each tutorial) developed following the listed tutorials and its content can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of choice.

+This repository contains the code of the following tutorials:

+* [Hello World, JavaFX Style](https://docs.oracle.com/javafx/2/get_started/hello_world.htm) stored in the folder [hello-world](hello-world/);
+* [Form Design in JavaFX](https://docs.oracle.com/javafx/2/get_started/form.htm) stored in the folder [form-design](form-design/);
+* [Fancy Design with CSS](https://docs.oracle.com/javafx/2/get_started/css.htm) stored in the folder [fancy-form](fancy-form/);
+* [User Interface Design with FXML](https://docs.oracle.com/javafx/2/get_started/fxml_tutorial.htm) stored in the folders [fxml-form](fxml-form/) and [fxml-form-javascript](fxml-form-javascript/);
+* [Animated Shapes and Visual Effects](https://docs.oracle.com/javafx/2/get_started/animation.htm) stored in the folder [colorful-circles](colorful-circles/).